meconlin/elasticsearch-query-doge/README.md

 Doge query syntax plugin for ElasticSearch
 ==================================

-so cool, much querying, wow fast, amaze syntax, very doge, such clustering
+Works just like regular Elasticsearch queries only so cool, much querying, wow fast, amaze syntax, very doge, such clustering.

-Works just like regular Elasticsearch queries only This Term List plugin will do simple matching against the complete term list found directly in Lucene.
+Distributed restful search and analytics has never been more doge!

 1. Build this plugin: